syphon1c/mcp-security-scanner/README.md

 ### 🔄 Live Monitoring Proxy
 Real-time security monitoring and protection:
 - Transparent traffic interception between MCP clients and servers
-- Real-time threat detection and blocking
+- Real-time threat detection and blocking when the MCP Server goes bad
 - WebSocket and HTTP support
 - Security alerting with SIEM integration and Slack alerts